 Frost Science is committed to creating a welcoming and enriching learning environment for all.
 The plan of the building, as well as the details of the exhibitions, programs and website, were designed to be inclusive of everyone’s needs.

 Wherever possible, we use a multi-sensory approach to content delivery, appealing to different learning styles and abilities and providing all our guests with resources and options for exploring content and enjoying their experience.

 Guests may be dropped off near the main entrance of the museum by following the signs for the parking garage on Museum Drive.
-The curbside drop-off is immediately before the garage entrance and roundabout, in front of the elevator that takes visitors up to the Box Office at plaza level.
+The curbside drop-off is immediately before the garage entrance and roundabout, in front of the elevator that takes visitors up to the Ticket Center at plaza level.